codex-storage/nim-codex/docs/TWOCLIENTTEST.md

 You need to have installed NodeJS and npm in order to spinup a local blockchain node.

-Go to directory `vendor/codex-contracts-eth` and run these commands:
+Go to directory `vendor/codex-contracts-eth` and run these two commands:
 ```
-$ npm ci
+npm ci
-$ npm start
+npm start
 ```

 This will launch a local Ganache blockchain.